Ground Mustard vs Dry Mustard: The Truth About the Difference (Spoiler: They're the Same)

 What's the difference between mustard seed and dry mustard?

 Dry mustard is simply ground mustard seeds.
-The seeds themselves need moisture to activate their flavor, while dry mustard comes ready to use.
+Whole mustard seeds need moisture to activate their flavor compounds, while dry mustard comes ready to use.
+Whole seeds have a longer shelf life but require grinding to release their full potential.

 Can I make my own ground mustard at home?